 What is a Data Subject Access Request?

-The different data privacy laws of the world vary in the specifics, but they’re in overall alignment with the purpose and scope of their common predecessor–the GDPR.
+The different data privacy laws of the world vary in specifics, but they’re in overall alignment with the purpose and scope of their common predecessor–the GDPR.

 A crucial aspect of the GDPR and the laws that have followed it are they give certain data rights to consumers.
 The GDPR, for example, grants eight fundamental rights to data subjects; the California Consumer Privacy Act (CCPA) creates eight specific data rights; Brazil’s Lei Geral de Proteção de Dados (LGPD) grants nine rights to data subjects; and Utah subjects are provided four main rights under the Utah Consumer Privacy Act (UCPA).